PHOTO PAGE 19

 This church was constantly changing hands between German or American ownership.

-shows the respect soldiers of both sides had for one
+uch a story shows the respect soldiers of both sides had for one another.

 Soldbuch and identity of my father as a medic.